becodefred/NYCcrashes-Project/README.md

 5.2 Put crash events in chronological order, and add columns &quot;year&quot;, &quot;month&quot;, &quot;day&quot;, &quot;hour&quot; and &quot;minute&quot;

 5.3 There were missing values (NA in Pandas) for &quot;latitude&quot;, &quot;longitude&quot; and &quot;location&quot;.
 We made geocoding tests to see if it was possible to retrieve latitude and longitude from &quot;borough&quot;, &quot;zipcode&quot;, &quot;onstreet&quot; and &quot;offstreet&quot;.
-The answer is NO, in general, due to mechanical errors in writing which are unpredictable
+The answer is no, in general, due to mechanical errors in writing which are unpredictable

 Remove rows for which location of the crash is not available.
 Also remove rows with latitude and longitude equal to 0